freenas/freenas-docs/userguide/services.rst

 that requires a good understanding of how :ref:`Active Directory` works.
 While
 :menuselection:`Services --> Domain Controller`
-makes it easy to input the needed settings into the administrative graphical interface, it is important to understand what those settings should be.
+makes it easy to enter the needed settings into the administrative graphical interface, it is important to understand what those settings should be.
 Before beginning configuration, read through the `Samba AD DC HOWTO